neverfap-deluxe/nfd-api/content/content_articles/_index.md

 ---

-NeverFap Deluxe contains a wide range of articles which cover a variety of important topics related to the porn addiction recovery process.
+NeverFap Deluxe contains a wide range of articles which cover a large variety of important topics related to the porn addiction recovery process.

-They are designed to help you better understand your own porn addiction, as well as provide advice on what you can personally do in order to ensure success with your porn addiction recovery.
+They are designed to help you better understand the circumstances of your own porn addiction, as well as provide advice on what you can personally do in order to ensure success with your outcomes.

-However, more important than reading these articles is developing a solid mental health plan around an effective routine of daily meditation, which should be your first priority of concern in regards to your recovery.
+Of course, more important than reading these articles is developing a solid routine of Meditation, which should be your first priority of order.

-To learn more about meditation I encourage you to checkout the <a class="link" href="https://neverfapdeluxe.com/meditation">NeverFap Deluxe Meditation</a> section of the website, which explains these concepts in detail.
+To learn more about Meditation I encourage you to checkout the <a class="link" href="https://neverfapdeluxe.com/meditation">NeverFap Deluxe Meditation</a> section of the website, which explains these concepts in detail.

-There are also a great number of <a class="link" href="https://neverfapdeluxe.com/practices">NeverFap Deluxe Practices</a> which provide you with a significant selection of perspective and mental health exercises to assist you in developing your capacity for conscious awareness.
+There are also a great number of <a class="link" href="https://neverfapdeluxe.com/practices">NeverFap Deluxe Practices</a> which provide a significant selection of perspective and mental health exercises to assist you in developing your capacity for conscious awareness.

 On average I publish four articles each month or one article each week.
 So sit back, shine your reading glasses and enjoy the ride.